raghvendra44/Angular-and-maunal-motor-keypad-control-with-display/readme.md

 It has mainly 4 functions
 **A. Home position**
-This Function moves the motor to the 0th position.
+- This Function moves the motor to the 0th position.

 **B. Angular mode**
-This functions take the angle in degrees from the keypad and then moves to that position.
+- This functions take the angle in degrees from the keypad and then moves to that position.
 The position is relative to the actual 0 of the motor.

 _Keypad Functions:_
-Numbers - to enter the angle.
+- Numbers - to enter the angle.
-* - backspace. used in case of error in entering angle.
+- * : backspace. used in case of error in entering angle.
-D - Exit out of the current mode.
+- D : Exit out of the current mode.
-#(hash) - This sends the angle to the driver.
+- #(hash) : This sends the angle to the driver.

 **C. Manual mode**
-This function is used to move the motor to and fro using 2 buttons at a particular speed given by the user.
+- This function is used to move the motor to and fro using 2 buttons at a particular speed given by the user.

 _Keypad Functions:_
-* - backspace. used in case of error in entering angle.
+- * : backspace. used in case of error in entering angle.
-D - Exit out of the current mode and to also submit speed entered.
+- D : Exit out of the current mode.
-#(hash) - This sends the angle to the driver.
+- # : This sends the angle to the driver.
-C - moves the motor in Clockwise direction.
+- C : moves the motor in Clockwise direction.
-A - moves the motor in Anit-Clockwise direction.
+- A : moves the motor in Anit-Clockwise direction.
-B - to apply breaks on the motor
+- B : to apply breaks on the motor.

 **D. Reset**
-This basically resets the whole code, to overcome any malfunctioning
+- This basically resets the whole code, to overcome any malfunctioning